fandystar/ParkingLot-Node.js/README.md

 To **design a parking lot system** with ability to :

-- create a number of parking slots ( free to park )
+- Create a number of parking slots ( free to park )

-- park or leave with a given car number
+- Park or leave with a given car number

-- Parking charge when carleave
+- Calculate parking charge when carleave

 - Get slots detail of all cars